Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Discussion

 \subsection{Study Limitations and Future Work}

 We note that our study provides analysis and interpretation of only a snapshot in time of vibe coding practices, during a time with rapid AI development.
 AI tools and workflows emerge, fall out, or adapt quickly.
-While this may benefit from more longitudinal research, we believe that our findings on UX practices for individuals and organizations are nevertheless relevant in such snapshots, if only to help us steer uncertain futures marked by ever-more capable AI models.
+While this may benefit from more longitudinal research, we believe that our findings on product team members' practices for individuals and organizations are nevertheless relevant in such snapshots, if only to help us navigate uncertain futures marked by ever-more capable AI models.
 Second, our investigation opted for a breadth-first approach, mapping a wide range of perspectives across different organizational contexts.
 This necessarily came at the expense of digging deeper into the nuances of vibe coding workflows.
 As such, future work would benefit from building on this foundation with more in-depth studies of particular tools, workflows, or team practices.
-Finally, our participant sample was characterized as belonging to the UX profession, which reflects the increasingly fluid boundaries of UX practice.
-This spans multiple roles, including UX designers, front-end engineers, and product managers.
-While on the one hand such diversity enriched our data, it also complicates how a ``UX professional'' is defined, and whether or not an individual does or continues to self-identify with such as label.
-We see this ambiguity not just as a challenge but as a signal of shifting professional identities in the era of widespread LLM use and (anticipated and attempted) skill democratization.
-In this regard, this provides promsinfg avenue for future work to closely examine how responsibilities for intent-setting, execution, and evaluation are redistributed across and within UX roles, and how these changes reshape collaboration in blended human–AI teams (cf., \cite{Constantinides2025futureofworkblended}).